 In 2017, I moved home to Indiana indefinitely, with the intent of accompanying my dad on his lifelong dream of riding a bike across the U.S. in the spring of 2018.
 I started working full time at Summit City, and quickly got talked into doing some bike racing.
 I did my very first mountain bike race that summer and never looked back.
 Though I dabbled in a bit of cyclocross and road racing, mountain bike racing was my “first love” and quickly became my focus.

 By the fall of 2018, I decided to start working with a coach and see what it would look like to go “full send” into mountain bike racing for a year, with the hopes of potentially earning my pro card.
 I quickly upgraded from Cat 3, to Cat 2, and then to Cat 1, even entering a few Pro/Open races as opportunity allowed.
+In the Fall of 2019, I was approved for my Pro Card.

 - July 14, 2017 – DINO Potato Creek XCO – Base (Cat 3) – 2 of 7